Casino Royale (1967 film): Plot

-Sir James, Moneypenny, Mata and Coop manage to escape from their cell and fight their way back to the casino director's office where Sir James establishes that Lynd is a double agent.
+Sir James, Moneypenny, Mata, and Cooper escape from their cell and fight their way back to the casino director's office, where Sir James establishes that Vesper is a double agent.
 The casino is overrun by secret agents and a battle ensues.
-American and French support arrive, adding to the chaos.
+American and French support arrives, adding to the chaos.
 Meanwhile, Jimmy counts down a series of hiccups, each bringing him closer to doom.
-The atomic pill explodes, destroying Casino Royale and everyone inside.
-Sir James and his agents appear in Heaven, and Jimmy Bond descends to Hell.
+The atomic pill explodes, destroying Casino Royale and killing everyone inside.
+As Sir James and his agents appear in Heaven, Evelyn sees Jimmy and sends him descending to Hell.